mazenelmikaty/flappyHanine/README.md

 ## 💡 About the Game

-In this sweet and simple game, a flying girl must avoid pipes to rack up points.
+In this sweet and simple game, a flying girl must avoid candels to rack up points.
 If she succeeds, something magical happens…

 > ✨ A personal message just for **Hanine** will be revealed at the end — but only if she wins the game 😉

 ## 🎮 How to Play

 - Press the `Space` key to start the game and make the player jump.
-- Avoid the top and bottom pipes — you can fail up to 20 times.
+- Avoid the top and bottom candels — you can fail up to 20 times.
 - Score 10 points to win and unlock the birthday message.

 ## 🎁 Birthday Surprise